-Blessed are You, God, who has brought forth bread from the earth.
+Blessed are You, God, Who brings forth bread from the earth.

-Blessed is the Oneness that makes us holy and brings forth bread from the earth.
+Alternative: Blessed is the Oneness Who brings forth bread from the earth.

 Think about how you can make Shabbat a meaningful day for you.
 The options are truly endless.
 Here are just a few ideas: